exec85/FTB/README.md

 \
 **Pages to scan:**

-Add a number indicating how many search result pages the Autbidder should go through.
+Add a number indicating how many search result pages the autbidder should go through.
 It will stop when the remaining auction time of the card is above 1 hour.

 ### Transfer List